Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-\textit{Acknowledgements --} We thank V. Dobrosavljevic and V. Elser for useful discussions and for pointing us to the relevant literature, and results, and O. Tchernyshyov and S. Sherif for insights from complementary work.
-The DMRG simulations were performed using the TeNPy ibrary.
-We acknowledge support from the National High Magnetic Field Laboratory (NHMFL).
+\MakeUppercase{\textbf{Acknowledgements}} \\ We thank V. Dobrosavljevic and V. Elser for useful discussions and for pointing us to the relevant literature and results, and O. Tchernyshyov and S. Sherif for insights from complementary work. \addt{The DMRG and ED simulations were performed using the TeNPy~\cite{tenpy} and QuSpin \cite{quspin} libraries, respectively.
+We thank the Research Computing Center (RCC) and the Planck cluster at Florida State University for computational resources.
+This work also used Bridges-2 at Pittsburgh Supercomputing Center through allocation PHY240324 (Towards predictive modeling of strongly correlated quantum matter) from the Advanced Cyberinfrastructure Coordination Ecosystem: Services and Support (ACCESS) program, which is supported by U.S. National Science Foundation grants $\#$2138259, $\#$2138286, $\#$2138307, $\#$2137603, and $\#$2138296.} We acknowledge support from the National High Magnetic Field Laboratory (NHMFL).
 The NHMFL is supported by the National Science Foundation through NSF/DMR-2128556 and the state of Florida.
-A.K. was supported through a Dirac postdoctoral fellowship at National High Magnetic Field Laboratory.
-C.L. is supported by start-up funds from Florida State University and the National High Magnetic Field Laboratory.
-H.J.C acknowledges funding from National Science Foundation Grant No. DMR 2046570.
+A.K. was supported through a Dirac postdoctoral fellowship at NHMFL.
+C.L. is supported by start-up funds from Florida State University and NHMFL.
+H.J.C acknowledges funding from National Science Foundation Grant No. DMR 2046570. \\ \\